Helping Your Child Learn to Manage Anger

 these ten signs.

-1. She can't control her aggressive impulses and hits people, past the age of five.
+1. She can't control her aggressive impulses and hits people (other than siblings), past the age of five.

 2. Frequent explosive outbursts, indicating that he is carrying a full 'tank" of anger that's always ready to spill over.